 There will be practical examination for each semester.
-The practical examination will be conducted in two days each of six hours.
-It will be of 150 marks of which 30 marks are reserved for oral and journal.
-The internal assessment of 50 marks includes industry training via internships, handling live projects, visits to foundry units etc.
+The duration of practical examination will be of six hours and it will be of 150 marks of which 30 marks are reserved for oral and journal.
+The internal assessment includes industry training via internships, handling live projects, visits to foundry units etc.